scrumpygeo/5.blog-react-redux-thunk/README.md

 ```

 vii.
 In UserHeader, the componentDidMount is still there, calling fetchUser to get its own data so remove componentDidMount completely.
 We can also remove fetchUser references from this file, being the import and in the connect statement at bottom

+Number of API requests can be checked in chrome tools looking at network data with xhr tag selected.